simmi30/lnd1/lnwallet/README.md

 generation functions for the various Lightning scripts, revocation key derivation, and the commitment update state machine.

-The package is used within `lnd` as the core wallet of the daemon.
+The package is used within `broln` as the core wallet of the daemon.
 The wallet itself is composed of several distinct interfaces that decouple the implementation of things like signing and blockchain access.
-This separation allows new `WalletController` implementations to be easily dropped into `lnd` without disrupting the code base.
+This separation allows new `WalletController` implementations to be easily dropped into `broln` without disrupting the code base.
 A series of integration tests at the interface level are also in place to ensure conformance of the implementation with the interface.